Falconara Marittima

 Falconara Marittima is a seaside resort on the Adriatic coast, in Italy, located 9 km north of Ancona, in the Marche region, province of Ancona.

 History

+The settlement of Falconara Alta is mentioned in the first historical documents dating back to 1051 and multiplied in the following centuries.
+The building, perhaps already existing in Roman times, was surrounded by buildings in the Middle Ages, was bought by the noble family of Bourbon del Monte in the 16th century and became a noble residence during the eighteenth and nineteenth centuries.
+The 1972 earthquake created the conditions for expropriation by the Municipality, which decided to transform it into a museum, a venue for performances, a conference hall and then the town hall.

+The castle currently known as Rocca Priora was founded in 1194; it subsequently underwent various events and architectural transformations, until it achieved its current appearance as a private property, used as a family-run agricultural business.

-Falconara developed around a castle.
-In the second half of the 16th century it was bought by the noble family of Bourbon del Monte.
-In the 19th century they were still present as owners.
-The Castle of Falconara, together with those of Rocca Priora and of Castelferretti, represented a defence system around Ancona, which controlled the territory and demanded bridge toll for crossing over the river Esino and had many other functions.
+The Castle of Falconara Alta, together with those of Rocca Priora and of Castelferretti, represented a defence system around Ancona, which controlled the territory and demanded bridge toll for crossing over the river Esino and had many other functions.